linked-db/linked-ql/README.md

 ⚡️ Takes the process out of schema management and lets you just *ALTER* away your DB, but in a safety net.
 (Linked QL extends your DB behind the scenes to [automatically version](#introducing-auto-versioning) each edit you make and have them kept as "savepoints" that you can always rollback to.)

-💥 Brings the "schema-as-code" paradigm to its true meaning and essentially lets you have your entire DB structure go in a single [`schema.json` file](#re-introducing-schema-as-code-with-schemajson) that you edit in-place, as against the "hundreds of migration files" practice.
+💥 Brings the "schema-as-code" practice to its true meaning and essentially lets you have your entire DB structure go in a single [`schema.json` file](#re-introducing-schema-as-code-with-schemajson) that you edit in-place, as against the "hundreds of migration files" experience.
 (Linked QL essentially rewrites your "migrations" experience.)

 It comes as a small library and is usable over your DB of choice - from the server-side Postgres, mariadb and MySQL, to the client-side [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), to the plain JSON object!